Page 2 - Monthly Archives: 2023

 Reviews count — is used from product reviews.

-Reviews score — is used from
+Reviews score — is used from product rating.

 In the process of setting up a store, you have to translate a lot of things.
 While catalogue pages often take the first place in the translation queue, buttons and labels often go overlooked.